Jeremyyiu/BatteryManager/README.md

 Hi there!

 This is my capstone project - Battery Manager.
 This project aims to help users maximise their usage of their battery life.
+Users can use the app to adjust their settings such as WiFi, bluetooth as well as view battery statistics e.g. battery temperature.
+Users are also given the option to turn on monochrome mode allowing them to save battery life.
+However this only affects phones with LED screens, LCD screens on the other hand, still produce the same amount of light and uses a light filter to block out the light.
+Thus, LCD will still use the same amount of battery in monochrome mode as using colour display.

-The app observes the user's activities and react accordingly to maximise battery life using machine learning.
+Eventually, the app aims to be more automated by being able to observe the user's activities and react accordingly to maximise the battery life using machine learning.

+Libraries implemented:
-- Implemented butterknife to reduce boilerplate view code.
+- Butterknife to reduce boilerplate view code.
+- Partially implemented Dagger 2 - Will expand this to the entire application later.

 <h2> Current Features </h2>